jeff3dx/react-query-param-support/README.md

 ##Installation
 ####Netflix corporate users
-Your project should use the Netflix npm registry (only available t0 Netflix corporate users).
+Your project should use the Netflix npm registry (only available to Netflix corporate users).
 To do so the root of your project should have file **.npmrc** with the following line

 	registry = http://artifacts.netflix.com/api/npm/npm-netflix
 Then run the install command